When Rita Sturiale first saw the historic houses in Boise’s Central Addition district, she just knew she had to have one of them.

 The Sturiale Place is at 1501 W. Jefferson in Boise.
-Rita Sturiale expects to open the specialty cafe and gift shop part time in May, likely one or two days a week with a limited menu, and then gradually increase the business’s hours and menu variety.
+Rita Sturiale will open the specialty cafe and gift shop part time on May 5 — 11:30 a.m. to 2 p.m.
+Fridays for lunch, and then gradually increase the business’s hours and menu variety.
 Learn more online at thesturialeplace.com or on its Facebook page (search for The Sturiale Place).

 The project team

 In addition to Rita Sturiale and Nikki Russo, here are some of the contributors:

 Preservation Idaho (preservationidaho. org): Historical support and vision

 Slichter Architects (slichterarchitects. com): Architectural planning, support

 Catapult3 (catapult3.com): Design of historic information signs in entrance

 Legacy Glass Art (legacyglassart.com): New custom stained-glass windows

 Atkinson’s Mirror & Glass (atkinsonsmirrorandglass.com): Some glass replacement

 Classic Design Studio (classicdesignstudios.com): Design of outdoor signage